-The handy travel case makes it a great option for traveling.
+The handy travel case makes it a great option for travelling and general clean storage.

-The most popular earplug on the market and easily identifiable with their distinctive yellow color are the EAR classic earplugs by 3M.
+The most popular earplug on the market and easily identifiable with their distinctive yellow colour are the EAR classic earplugs by 3M.

 One of the reasons they are so popular is that they are very comfortable.
-They are easy to mold to your ear and they don’t pop out easily.
+They are easy to mould to your ear and they don’t pop out easily.